yeastrc/limelight-core/docs/source/tutorials/limelight-find-significant-modifications.rst

      .. image:: /_static/tutorials/explore-data.png

 You will see your two searches listed here.
-Two find the modifications with significantly different spectral counts between the searches, click the check box next to each search and click the ``Compare Mod View`` button:
+To find the modifications with significantly different spectral counts between the searches, click the check box next to each search and click the ``Compare Mod View`` button: